Leeds Beckett University - City Campus,

 Millie and her mum Jan give their top clearing tipsA level and BTEC results

-Universities will always accept applicants who have been offered a place and get the grades to meet the entry requirements.
+Universities will accept applicants who have been offered a place and get the grades to meet the entry requirements.
 This process is known as Confirmation.

 If they don't get their Firm choice, they may well get their Insurance choice.